maxtheaviator/resin-azure-iotedge-multicontainer/README.md

-# Resin and Azure IoT Edge
+# Resin and Microsoft Azure IoT Edge

 Sample Application for deploying Microsoft Azure Edge functionality on a resin.io multicontainer device.